Minghao1999/iEcho-Agent/README.md

-# KOL Application
+# iEcho Application

-The KOL Chat Application facilitates communication between celebrities and their friends and fans through a chat interface.
+The iEcho Chat Application facilitates communication between celebrities and their friends and fans through a chat interface.
 This document serves as a comprehensive guide to understanding the application's functionality, architecture, and usage.

 ## Prerequisites